[Opinion] How Nato's Bucharest summit came back to bite in Ukraine

 Already a member?

-The Nato summit was held in Nikolai Cecaescu's People's Palace (now the Palace of the Parliament).
+The Nato summit was held in Nikolai Ceaușescu's People's Palace (now the Palace of the Parliament).
 It's a fairytale-turned-nightmare monument to the ego and self-promotion of the late Romanian dictator.

-Cecaescu ended up being executed by his own people on Christmas Day 1989, indeed machine-gunned along with his wife by his own army, after a failed escape attempt to flee his own country by helicopter his condemnation at the hands of an ad hoc court.
+Ceaușescu ended up being executed by his own people on Christmas Day 1989, indeed machine-gunned along with his wife by his own army, after a failed escape attempt to flee his own country by helicopter his condemnation at the hands of an ad hoc court.

-The grisly outcome for Cecaescu was born of the resentment at his totalitarian rule that one guest at that summit, Vladimir Putin, may now care to reflect upon.
+The grisly outcome for Ceaușescu was born of the resentment at his totalitarian rule that one guest at that summit, Vladimir Putin, may now care to reflect upon.

-From the outside, Cecaeuscu's Palace is a gigantic monstrosity in the wedding-cake style, with tiered layers, sitting atop the major promontory in the capital city.
+From the outside, Ceaușescu's Palace is a gigantic monstrosity in the wedding-cake style, with tiered layers, sitting atop the major promontory in the capital city.

 On the inside, it was like being trapped inside a madman's brain.